 Moneylenders provide small personal loans for a short time period at high rates of interest.
-In other words, the risks and repayments are high.
+In other words, risks and repayments are high.
 There are many different types of moneylenders.
-Some give small amount loans which are to be repaid over a number of days.
-Some offer heavy sum of money with high interest rate.
+Some give a small number of loans which are to be repaid over a number of days.
+Some offer a heavy sum of money with a high-interest rate.
 Others may offer credits on furniture or electrical goods.

 Moneylenders don’t count for your good or bad credit history.
 They even lend money to the gamblers who often get into a debt circle.
 However many countries are governed by the Money Lenders Acts of particular states.

 Repayment and Interest Rates

 Moneylenders will collect money from you in cash by reaching at your doorstep and you will have to bear their collection charge.
 If you cannot pay the collection charge, you need to repay (principal+interest) at the moneylender’s office.
 The moneylender should carry his identity card so that he has the permission to call you for repayment, any day between Monday to Saturday from 10 am to 9 pm.
 If you are comfortable, they can also call you from 8 am to 10 pm, but you must give it in writing beforehand.
 Also, they don’t have the permission to contact you on Sundays or any of the bank holidays or Contact your family members without your agreement.

 Moneylenders are more expensive when compared to a bank or credit institution.
-The APR is at minimum of 23% and higher in other case.
+The APR is a minimum of 23% and higher in other cases.
 The total credit cost tells the extra amount or the interest to be paid on the amount you borrowed.
 Moneylenders cannot charge extra interests, except for the collection charge.
-So make sure that if you miss to pay the repayment, the total amount to be paid should not go up.
+So make sure that if you miss paying the repayment, the total amount to be paid should not go up.